“Can I get rid of my man boobs quickly and naturally?”

-If you want to lose one pound of body fat in a week (a worthy, sustainable goal for some), you need to create a caloric deficit of 500 calories a day:
+- If we want to lose one pound of body fat in a week (a worthy, sustainable goal for some), we need to create a caloric deficit of 500 calories a day.

-Either through consuming 500 less calories, burning 500 more calories, or a combination of the two.
+- We can do this by consuming 500 fewer calories, burning 500 more calories, or a combination of the two.

-Remember this: a daily 500 calorie deficit compared to how your normally eat to lose a pound a week.
+Remember this: a daily 500 calorie deficit compared to how we normally eat to lose a pound a week.